ibm-cloud-docs/key-protect/restore-keys.md

       <tr>
         <td><varname>key_material</varname></td>
         <td>
-          <p><strong>Required.</strong> The base64 encoded key material, such as an existing key-wrapping key, that you want to store and manage in the service.</p>
+          <p><strong>Required.</strong> The base64 encoded key material, such as an existing such as an existing customer root key (CRK), that you want to store and manage in the service.</p>
           <p>Ensure that the key material meets the following requirements:</p>
           <p>
             <ul>